shellbend/benflix/README.md

     sudo systemctl enable mnt-media.automount

-Pi-hole
+Pi-Hole
 -------

-When using pi-hole on Ubuntu, it is necessary to disable its caching DNS stub resolver, which prevents pi-hole from listening on port 53.
+When using Pi-hole on Ubuntu, it is necessary to disable its caching DNS stub resolver, which prevents Pi-hole from listening on port 53.
 Disable the stub resolver by executing:

     sudo sed -r -i.orig 's/#?DNSStubListener=yes/DNSStubListener=no/g' /etc/systemd/resolved.conf